TL;DR: Why Agile Turns into Micromanagement

 To my experience, the “conservatives” are most likely to be found in middle management.
 And they have plenty of (personal) reasons to resist change.
 Try walking in their shoes for a while to better understand agile micromanagement as a concept:

 - The middle management usually lives to please their superiors.
 Mostly in the hope to be promoted themselves, once their superiors will climb the next step on the career ladder.

 - Thus, a change that is challenging this succession ladder is generally not serving their personal agendas.

-- And this is particularly true for agile change, given the risk of failure.
+- This is particularly true for agile transformations, given the risk of failure.
 “Agile” is perceived as a loss of control, threatening their career goals.

 - Ask yourself: would you entrust a bunch of hoodie-wearing nerds to deliver on your career objects on time and a budget?
 (We talk about their ability to pay the mortgage and put the kids through college.)

 - Self-organization, e.g. think Zappos and holacracy, is therefore actually a horror scenario for any career-minded middle manager: being made obsolete by those reporting to her.
 (Reading tip: Here’s what happened to Zappos’ HR boss when the company got rid of managers and her job became obsolete.)

-- Therefore, middle managers have an incentive to treat today’s knowledge workers like the farmers’ sons from Iowa in 1905, who back then was working at an assembly line for the first time.
+- Therefore, middle managers have an incentive to treat today’s knowledge workers like the farmers’ sons from Iowa in 1905, who back then worked at an assembly line for the first time.
 (Also known as “agile Taylorism”.)